 We measured the soil radiocarbon (14 C) content of both bulk soil (SOC) and the corresponding respired CO2 from our incubation samples.
 Bulk soil Δ^{14} C provides an indicator of the persistence of C in the soil and its age (Shi et al., 2020), while the Δ^{14} C of the respired CO2 reflects more actively cycling C (Trumbore, 2009).
-The difference between these measures (Δ^{-14} C) can provide an indicator of how homogeneous or heterogeneous the system is (Sierra et al., 2018), depending whether the Δ^{14} C signature of the respired CO2 is similar to, or differs from the bulk soil Δ^{14} C. Radiocarbon analyses were conducted on composite samples of the bulk soil replicates used for incubation and correspondingly on composite samples of the respired CO2 during incubation.
+The difference between these measures ($\Delta - \Delta^{14}$ C) can provide an indicator of how homogeneous or heterogeneous the system is (Sierra et al., 2018), depending on whether the Δ^{14} C signature of the respired CO2 is similar to, or differs from, the bulk soil Δ^{14} C. Radiocarbon analyses were conducted on composite samples of the bulk soil replicates used for incubation and, correspondingly, on composite samples of the respired CO2 during incubation.
 Bulk soil Δ^{14} C was measured on soil samples before the incubation started.
 The Δ^{14} C of respired CO2 was measured from CO2 that accumulated over the initial period following the pre-incubation period.
-The CO2 accumulation period varied depending on sample.
-For top and shallow subsoil with higher CO2 respiration rates it took on average 4-7 days while for deep soil with low CO2 it took 10-15 days to accumulate 1 mg C needed for Δ^{14} C analysis.
-After accumulation, 120 ml of headspace gas from each field replicate incubation jar was sampled using a syringe.
-These replicate samples were transferred into a single 400 ml pre-evacuated Restek canister for composite analysis.
-Radiocarbon concentrations presented in our study are given as fractions of a modern oxalic acid standard following the conventions of Stuiver and Polach (1977).
-All measurements were done with the MICADAS Mini Carbon Data System (IonPlus, Switzerland) at the AMS facility at Max Planck Institute for Biogeochemistry (Jena, Germany) (Steinhof et al., 2017).
+The CO2 accumulation period varied depending on the sample.
+For top and shallow subsoil with higher CO2 respiration rates, it took on average 4-7 d, while for deep soil with low CO2, it took 10-15 d to accumulate 1 mg C needed for Δ^{14} C analysis.
+After accumulation, 120 mL of headspace gas from each field replicate incubation jar was sampled using a syringe.
+These replicate samples were transferred into a single 400 mL pre-evacuated Restek canister for composite analysis.
+Radiocarbon concentrations presented in our study are given as fraction modern and Δ^{14} C following the conventions of Stuiver and Polach (1977).
+All measurements were done with the MICADAS Mini Carbon Data System (Ionplus AG, Switzerland) at the accelerator mass spectrometry (AMS) facility at the Max Planck Institute for Biogeochemistry (Jena, Germany; Steinhof et al., 2017).

-2.4.
-Assessing fossil vs. biogenic organic carbon
+2.4 Assessing fossil vs. biogenic organic carbon

-Radiocarbon measurements were used to assess differences in the age of respired versus soil carbon, and to estimate the potential contribution of fossil organic C to the total soil organic C content and to CO2 respired during incubations.
-For the latter, we focused on the mixed sediment region, as this is the only geochemical region in our study where soil parent material contains fossil organic C. We used a two-end member mixing model following (Schuur et al., 2016) to calculate the fraction of the C in the sample originating from biogenic vs. fossil organic C as follows:
+Radiocarbon measurements were used to assess differences in the age of respired CO2 versus soil carbon and to estimate the potential contribution of fossil organic C to the total soil organic C content and to CO2 respired during incubations.
+For the latter, we focused on the mixed sediment region, as this is the only geochemical region in our study where soil parent material contains fossil organic C. We used a two-end member mixing model following Schuur et al. (2016) to calculate the fraction of the C in the sample originating from biogenic vs. fossil organic C as follows:

-$$F{FOC} f{FOC} + F{bio} f{bio} = F{sample} \tag{1}$$
+$$F{\text{FOC}} \cdot f{\text{FOC}} + F{\text{bio}} \cdot f{\text{bio}} = F{\text{sample}},$$ (1)